-An examination and analysis of the leadership and management skills required to lead and to direct the various types of educational organizations.
-Topics to be included are strategic leadership styles, strategic roles of the CEO, and transformational leadership.
+A critical examination and analysis of the complexities of leadership and management skills required to lead and direct in diverse communities and organizations.
+Topics to be included are strategic leadership styles, diversity and inclusion a leader's role in academia, transformational leadership and developing the vision.
+Students also will review scholarly research and select their own dissertation research topic.